twinfoundation/nft/packages/nft-connector-entity-storage/docs/reference/classes/EntityStorageNftConnector.md

 • **recipient**: `string`

-The recipient identity of the NFT.
+The recipient of the NFT.

 #### Returns